How does Bayesian Sampling help Membership Inference Attacks?: Abstract

 \section{Abstract}

 Membership Inference Attacks (MIAs) aim to estimate whether a specific data point was used in the training of a given model.
-Previous attacks often utilize multiple reference models to approximate the conditional score distribution, leading to significant computational overhead.
-While recent work leverages quantile regression to estimate conditional thresholds, it fails to capture epistemic uncertainty, resulting in bias in low-density regions.
-In this work, we propose a novel approach -- \method \ (\abbr), which performs conditional attack through Bayesian inference.
-In particular, we transform a trained reference model into Bayesian neural networks by Laplace approximation, enabling the direct estimation of the conditional score distribution by probabilistic model parameters.
-Our method addresses both epistemic and aleatoric uncertainty with only a reference model, enabling efficient and powerful MIA.
-Extensive experiments on five datasets demonstrate the effectiveness and efficiency of \abbr.
+Existing state-of-the-art attacks typically rely on training multiple reference models to approximate the conditional score distribution for individual data points, which leads to significant computational overhead and limits their practical applicability.
+In this work, we propose a novel approach -- \method \ (\abbr), which performs conditional attack through Bayesian sampling.
+Specifically, we apply Laplace approximation to a single reference model to obtain a posterior over model parameters, enabling direct estimation of the conditional score distribution.
+Theoretically, we demonstrate that Bayesian sampling reduces intra-model variance, thereby improving attack power.
+This insight naturally motivates the multi-reference variant that further enhances performance when additional reference models are available.
+Extensive experiments across image, text, and tabular datasets indicate that our method achieves state-of-the-art performance in both effectiveness and efficiency.
+Our implementation code is available at \url{https://github.com/zhenlong-liu/BMIA}.